fsmosca/Mabigat/README.md

 Whenever a new net defeats the old best net, this new net will become the best net and be the opponent of new net from the parameters suggested by the optimizer.

 ##### Parameters to be optimized
-This the same parameters used in section A above.
+This is the same parameters used in section A above.

 ```python
 random_move_count = trial.suggest_int('random_move_count', 5, 20, 1)